hasmithagunda123/ALL_INDIA_HACKATHON/contributing.md

 ## I Want To Contribute

+### 1. Coding Standards
+- Follow the coding style and conventions used throughout the project.
+- Ensure your code is well-documented and includes comments where necessary.
+- Use meaningful variable and function names that reflect their purpose.
+- Write clear and concise code that is easy to understand and maintain.

+### 2. Submitting Pull Requests
+To contribute code changes or new features, follow these steps:

+1. Fork the repository and create a new branch from `main`.
+2. Make your changes in the new branch.
+3. Test your changes thoroughly to ensure they work as expected.
+4. Commit your changes with clear and descriptive commit messages.
+5. Push your changes to your forked repository.
+6. Submit a pull request to the `main` branch of the original repository.
+7. Provide a detailed description of the changes made and why they are necessary.

-> ### Legal Notice
+>### Legal Notice
-> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content, and that the content you contribute may be provided under the project license.
+When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content, and that the content you contribute may be provided under the project license.

 ## Reporting Bugs